rjcb99/bosun/docs/expressions.md

 azrt (Azure Resources By Type) gets a list of Azure Resources that exist for a certain type.
 For example, `azrt("Microsoft.Compute/virtualMachines")` would return all virtualMachine resources.
 This list of resources can then be passed to `azrf()` (Azure Resource Filter) for additional filtering or to a query function that takes AzureResources as an argument like `azmulti()`.

+An error will be returned if you attempt to pass resources fetched for an Azure client with a different client.
+In other words, if the resources call (e.g. `azrt()`) uses a different prefix from the time series query (e.g. `azmulti()`)).

 The underlying implementation of this fetches *all* resources and caches that information.
 So additional azrt calls within scheduled check cycle will not result in additional calls to Azure's API.

 ### azrf(resources azureResources, filter string) azureResources